 People Also Ask

-The 30% rule in remodeling is a financial guideline suggesting that you should not spend more than 30% of your home's current market value on a single renovation project.
-This principle helps homeowners avoid over-improving a property for its neighborhood, which can make it difficult to recoup costs upon resale.
-For example, if your home is valued at $500,000, you would aim to keep a major kitchen or bathroom remodel under $150,000.
-At Royal Home Remodeling, we advise clients to consider this rule as a starting point, but we also emphasize that personal enjoyment and long-term plans matter.
-In the Van Nuys area, local market conditions may adjust this percentage slightly, so consulting with a professional is always recommended to balance investment and lifestyle needs.
+The 30 rule for home renovations is a financial guideline suggesting that you should not spend more than 30 percent of your home's current value on a single renovation project.
+This rule helps homeowners avoid over-improving their property relative to the neighborhood.
+For example, if your home is valued at $500,000, you should limit a major kitchen or bathroom remodel to $150,000.
+Following this principle ensures you maintain a good return on investment when selling.
+At Royal Home Remodeling, we often advise clients in the Van Nuys area to consider this rule to keep their projects financially balanced.
+It is a smart benchmark for planning upgrades without exceeding market expectations.